 I collected full-page articles and photos of the band in a special binder.
 My school binders were covered with Gwen, Tony, Tom, and Adrian for many years.
 In fact, it was one of those binders that prompted Jose to say his first words to me in high school, "Cool binder, I love No Doubt!"
 I guess you could say that the band brought us together, haha.

 Gwen was very influential on my style growing up.
 My love of having pink hair definitely comes from Gwen.
 I accumulated a couple of weeks' worth of No Doubt tees.
 I even bought a few bindis as a teen, but never actually wore them.
-I still have them just because they're so pretty to look at.

 So far, I've seen No Doubt in concert three times; once opening for U2, once headlining, and once at an outdoor performance for Jimmy Kimmel Live.
 Though I've been less excited about the band's music since the release of Rock Steady, I would love to see them again when they tour for their upcoming album.
 I have never been a huge fan of Gwen's solo music; I enjoy two or three of her songs at most, but I continue to admire her style, and I do like some of the products she has released under her L.A.M.B. and Harajuku Lovers brands.
 For our anniversary this year, Jose bought me a pair of Harajuku Lovers headphones, which included a sweet little carrying case.
 For my birthday, my cousin gave me the "G of the Sea" frangrance, which smells so beautiful and comes in the most adorable mermaid Gwen container.